stardog-union/stardog.js/README.md

 ### Contributing

-Fork, clone, dev, write or ammend tests and PR.
+Fork, clone, dev, write or amend tests and PR.
 All PRs go against "master".
 This project uses [prettier](https://github.com/prettier/prettier) on file commit, so don't worry about style as it'll just get rewritten when you commit your changes.

 ## Version details

 The current version of stardog.js has been tested against version 5.0.0 of Stardog.
 You are encouraged to use this library if you are using version 5 or greater of Stardog.
 However, there is very little code that is version specific in stardog.js.
 It is essentially just a convenience wrapper around `fetch`.
-It is very likely that many of the exposed methods will work on older versions of Stardog, but it is has not been tested.
+It is very likely that many of the exposed methods will work on older versions of Stardog, but this has not been tested.

 If you are using a really old version of stardog (<= 3.0.0) you should stick with the legacy version of the library which is version 0.3.1.

 ### Discontinued Versions

 All versions prior to v1.0.0 have been discontinued and will not receive updates of any kind.
 If you are using a legacy version of stardog.js you can find the original documentation [here](http://stardog-union.github.io/stardog.js/docs/stardog.html).
-The most recent legacy version if 0.3.1.
+The most recent legacy version is 0.3.1.

 ## Quick Example
 ```js